Tena-rin/Kintsugi-Splitter/README.md

 **by Tena-rin**

 Kintsugi Splitter is a project dedicated to **preserving the cultural, artistic, and philosophical value of kintsugi**,
-the Japanese technique of repairing broken ceramics with gold.
+the Japanese technique of repairing broken pottery with gold.

-Rather than treating breakage as damage, kintsugi embraces it as a part of the object’s history.
+Rather than treating breakage as damage, kintsugi embraces it as a art.
 Kintsugi Splitter continues this philosophy in the digital era by using **AI-based reconstruction, segmentation,
 and multimodal analysis** to archive repaired objects and make their stories accessible worldwide.